Jonasdoubleyou/docker-demoen/k8s-docs/terminology.md

     - (workload) containers are never scheduled to control plane nodes
   - Nodes
     - Nodes the (workload) containers are scheduled to

-### Ingress controllers

-- Controller/Control loop within the Kubernetes environment that handles the creation of newly created ingress points, e.g. by creating new DNS entries in the DNS zone provided by the hyperscaler and/or by configuring an existing load balancer accordingly

 ### Node pools